 “CFD Use Licence” means the non-exclusive, revocable and non-transferable licence for CFD Use, subject to the terms and conditions of the Agreement.

-“CFD White Label Service” means a service provided and controlled by the Contracting Party and/or its Affiliates who/which are appointed by a third party (a “CFD White Label Service Client”) to engage in CFD Use and provide values or prices for trading instruments tradable on a CFD Platform to the CFD White Label Service Client’s customers, including by creating and administering a CFD Platform, on behalf of the CFD White Label Service Client and where the provision of such CFD White Label Service is accepted by Euronext according to the criteria outlined in clause 5.7 and 5.8 of the EMDA Use Policy.
+“CFD White Label Service” means a service provided and controlled by the Contracting Party and/or its Affiliates who/which are appointed by a third party (a “CFD White Label Service Client”) to engage in CFD Use and provide values or prices for trading instruments tradable on a CFD Platform to the CFD White Label Service Client’s customers, including by creating and administering a CFD Platform, on behalf of the CFD White Label Service Client and where the provision of such CFD White Label Service is accepted by Euronext according to the criteria outlined in clause 1.9 and 1.10 of the EMDA CFD Use Policy.

 “Change” means a change to the way that the Information is composed or disseminated by Euronext and/or its Affiliates, that results in the Contracting Party and/or its Affiliates having to make (i) material modifications to its equipment (software or hardware) in order to Use the Information (“Material Change”), or (ii) minor modifications to its equipment (software or hardware), in order to Use the Information (“Non-Material Change”).